Freshness, not certainty

 Interpretation

-LakeLoui.se explanation.
+LakeLoui.se plain-language explanation.
 Use it to understand the signal, then check the official source before acting on it.

 For source limitations, read conditions sources.
 For practical examples, read conditions explainers.